Downtown Infrastructure Renewal Program

 Community engagement

-An updated Capital Implementation Plan, that incorporates what we heard from the community during this engagement period, will be released later in 2024.
+We’ve released an updated Capital Implementation Plan, that incorporates what we heard from the community during this engagement period.

 Visit Have Your Say to learn more about past, current and upcoming engagement activities to share your feedback with us.